Dragunov SVD Sniper Rifle, with modern polymer stock

-Dragunov SVD sniper rifle wasnot esigned as a "standard" sniper rifle in its Western meaning of the term.
-In fact, main role ofthe SVD rifle in Soviet / Russian Army is to extend effective range of fire of every infantry squad up to about 600-800 meters and to provide special fire support.
-SVD is a lightweight and highly reliable rifle, cabable of rapid and accurate semi-automatic fire.
+The Dragunov SVD sniper rifle was not designed as a “standard” sniper rifle in the Western meaning of the term.
+In fact, the main role of the SVD rifle in the Soviet / Russian Army is to extend the effective range of fire of every infantry squad out to about 600-800 meters and to provide specialised fire support.
+The SVD is a lightweight and highly reliable rifle, capable of rapid and accurate semi-automatic fire.

 The SVD can use any kind of standard 7.62x54R ammo, but its primary round is a specially developed 7N1 sniper-grade cartridge with steel-core bullet.
 Every infantry squad in the Russian (Soviet) army had one man armed with an SVD rifle.
 It is also widely used by various Special Forces in Russia and abroad, as well as by specialised police SWAT-type units.

 Changes in tactical rquirements brought up several modified versions of the venerable Dragunov sniper rifle.
 First came the SVDS folding-stock sniper rifle.
-Designed for Airborne and other specialised troops, SVDS features shorter barrel and side-folding shoulder stock.
+Designed for Airborne and other specialised troops, SVDS features a shorter barrel and side-folding shoulder stock.

 Later on, a modified SVDM sniper rifle came into existence.
 Based on the SVDS, it features a thicker and heavier barrel, delivering better accuracy, improved ergonomics, adjustable side-folding shoulder stock, and, last but not least, the integrated Picatinny rail pinned to the redesigned top cover.